lulzzz/Developer/Readme.md

     .\bin\Debug\netcoreapp2.0\publish

-## What is stored in its database

-API app is the core authentication gateway for all aiursoft web apps.

-API app is also the core profile management system for users.

-API app also managements users preferred language.

-It stored:

-1. All users' basic profile for Aiursoft.
-2. Access tokens for all apps developed within Aiursoft.
-3. OAuth history and auth codes.
-4. App grant history and details.

 ## What is the relationship with other Aiursoft apps

 For all apps' information is stored in the developer project, it requires the developer project is well configured.